Veritius/bevy_stardust/README.md

     // The ChannelRegistry is effectively a giant table of every registered channel. app.add_channel::<MyChannel>(ChannelConfiguration {
         // Controls the reliability and ordering of messages.
-        // Read the documentation for ChannelConsistency for a full explanation.
+        // Read the documentation for MessageConsistency for a full explanation.
-        consistency: ChannelConsistency::ReliableOrdered,
+        consistency: MessageConsistency::ReliableOrdered,

         // Higher priority messages will be sent before others.
         priority: 0,